web-illinois/ilw-section-nav/README.md

 - `open="true"` and `open="false"` are bound to the open/collapsed state of the menu.
 - `label` - the text shown when the menu is collapsed.
 The default value is "Pages In This Section".
 This is also used as the accessible label of the navigation.
-- `no-root` - prevent the first link from being emphasized as the root of the navigation.

 ### Current page